itesdahl/RIFF/README.md

 # Video part 3
 The 2020 extrusion for the x axis is 440mm

+> [!CAUTION]
-On my 600 build the 2020 extrusions for the bed assembly is 2 pcs 645mm.
+> On my 600 build the 2020 extrusions for the bed assembly is 2 pcs 645mm.
 You have to check the bed mounts on your heat bed to determine if you need longer extrusions.